axruff/TransferLearning/README.md

 <!--- =============================================================================== -->
 <!--- ------------------------------------------------------------------------------- -->

+Quotes and taxonomy of methods is from: [Lil'Log](https://lilianweng.github.io/lil-log/2019/05/05/domain-randomization.html#uniform-domain-randomization)

 The environment that we have full access to (i.e. simulator) **source domain** and the environment that we would like to transfer the model to **target domain** (i.e. physical world).
 Training happens in the source domain.
 We can control a set of N randomization parameters in the source domain eξ with a configuration ξ, sampled from a randomization space.
 During training, episodes are collected from source domain with randomization applied.
 Thus the training is exposed to a variety of environments and learns to generalize.
 In a way, *“discrepancies between the source and target domains are modeled as variability in the source domain.”* (quote from Peng et al. 2018)